Set up GitHub

 Which reads: slice inputData from the offset index to the offset+limit index

-Note: the toInteger() command is required as variables are always strings and we need to play with numbers.
+Note: the toInteger() command is required as variables are always strings and we need to work with numbers.

 By doing so we are setting a baseline: as a default test input data from index 0 to index 99.